 Small-mindedness has no place in great marketing.
 In fact, a strong marketing strategy can give a small business high visibility in the marketplace.

-For tips on how to start a health insurance business, here are some more appropriate better resources for you:
+For tips on how to start a collision services business, here are some more appropriate better resources for you:

-If you consider health insurance businesses to be sales prospects, this isn't the ideal place for you on our site.
+If you want information on how to sell to collision services businesses, this isn't the ideal place for you on our site.
 These guides are more appropriate for you:

 If you are looking for marketing advice for a different kind of business, please browse our directory of marketing guides below.